TsingZ0/HtFLlib/README.md

 ## Scenarios and datasets

 Here, we only show the MNIST dataset in the ***label skew*** scenario generated via Dirichlet distribution for example.
-Please refer to my other repository [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID) for more help.
+Please refer to my other repository [PFLlib](https://github.com/TsingZ0/PFLlib) for more help.

-*You can also modify codes in PFL-Non-IID to support model heterogeneity scenarios, but it requires much effort.
+*You can also modify codes in PFLlib to support model heterogeneity scenarios, but it requires much effort.
 In this repository, you only need to configure `system/main.py` to support model heterogeneity scenarios.*

 **Note**: you may need to manually clean checkpoint files in the `temp/` folder via `system/clean_temp_files.py` if your program crashes accidentally.
 You can also set a checkpoint folder by yourself to prevent automatic deletion using the `-sfn` argument in the command line.